Introdution to Programming - C# Programming Fundamentals

 IntelliSense

-In this example, it is asking us to select "using System" or "System.Console".
+This example asks us to select "using System" or "System.Console".
 If you select one of these actions, the editor will change the code accordingly.
-Hit Ctrl+Shift+B again and see how it now successfully compiles.
+Hit Ctrl+Shift+B again and see how it successfully compiles.

-In later tutorials we will use other namespaces; a few are listed below as an example.
+In later tutorials, we will use other namespaces; a few are listed below.

 1. System.Data.SqlClient - Database Connection Objects